 Wooden kitchen cabinets are magnets for grease and tough stains, and are regularly exposed to dust and cooking oil.
 Over time, these accumulate and become sticky, dirty grime.

-Before these leave you with a dirty kitchen, we need to regularly clean the kitchen cabinet surface and interior, and apply a new coat of paint.
-Painting over dirty or oily kitchen cabinets will cause you to have disastrous results.
+Before these leave me with a dirty kitchen, I regularly clean my kitchen cabinet surface and interior and apply a new coat of paint.
+Painting dirty or oily kitchen cabinets will make the results disastrous.

 So what is the best degreaser for kitchen cabinets before painting?
 Here is a buying guide of the best cleaning agents, together with tips and tricks against tough stains and sticky grease, in order to have refreshed, beautiful kitchen cabinets.